Exploring natural phenomena in the cryosphere and low-temperature environments

 News

-Update: Research Groups - Frontier Ice and Snow Science Division - Phase Transition Dynamics Group. - information2025.Apr.07
+Update: Research Groups - Frontier Ice and Snow Science Division - Glacier and Ice Sheet Research / Ice Core Research Group.

 Press Release